 After an initial bash on Donald Trump, he settled into happier topics.
 Such as how he met his idol David Bowie and had lunch with him.
 How he went on an airplane with Lemmy from Motörhead, who I saw onstage at Way Out West 2014 but unfortunately passed away last year.

-The talk continued on a more sombre note, as he described how his small part in TV series Sons of Anarchy caused him to be harassed by strangers, who believed that he was neo-nazi in real life.
+The talk continued on a more sombre note, as he described how his small part in TV series Sons of Anarchy caused him to be harassed by strangers.
 Unfortunately a drunk man appeared from the audience, went to the front line and started shouting at Henry, before being escorted away by security guards.
 Henry mentioned that he recognized the guy, who had actually punched him in the stomach in Liverpool some years ago.

 A few minutes later some other guy started shouting bad words at poor Henry as well.
 If you have ever seen Henry perform with his old band Black Flag, you know that he can hold his own in a fight, but he actually seemed to be a bit off after these interruptions and asked rhetorically, “what is it with people tonight, is it the alcohol?”.